MarcObvious/elanalistadeapuestas/README.md

 #elanalistadeapuestas

-AngularJs webpage for the final project 'Predicció i mostra de resultats futbolístics utilitzant algoritmes de Machine Learning'.
+AngularJs simple WebPage for the final project 'Predicció i mostra de resultats futbolístics utilitzant algoritmes de Machine Learning'.

 It connects to a nodeJs API to retrieve all the data.

 The aim of this project is to build a fully functional platform containing reliable